kyoung/trek/PMO.md

       - [x] Quadrant limiting
   - [x] Long Range scanners
     - [x] See scans and display them
-    - [x] Need to be able to set configuraton...
+    - [x] Need to be able to set configuration...
-  - [x] Detailed scans of targetted objects
+  - [x] Detailed scans of targeted objects
     - See discussion below on Highres scanning
   - [-] Spatial objects
     - [-] asteroids